When you first install WordPress you’ll see two important items on your dashboard: Posts and Pages.

 Now let’s take a look at a couple of articles right here.
 This is a bit tougher, because I don’t give you all those same visual cues that scream out “page!” or “post!”
 You can still figure it out by the content, though.

 How to Make Your WordPress Site Do Something Magical is the first contender here.
 In the other corner we have What Are the Basic WordPress Building Blocks?.

 The first article is a brief discussion of what WordPress plugins do, with several examples.
 While accurate and up-to-date when written, it could change.
 The developers could change the plugins, pull them off the market or something else could happen to them.

 There are social share buttons and comments on the article.

-Your WordPress House: The Basics covers the fundamentals of building a WordPress website, with links to a variety of how-to articles designed to help you get started with WordPress.
+What Are the Basic WordPress Building Blocks? covers the fundamentals of building a WordPress website, with links to a variety of how-to articles designed to help you get started with WordPress.